 She’s been spotted in some fairytale-esque looks such as when she greeted the President of Vietnam on his visit to Denmark in a floor-length blush pink gown, complete with lace.
 A real royal fashionista, Mary is also often spotted in a statement dress coat and pillbox hat, channelling Jackie Kennedy vibes.

 With her love for bright colours and stand-out styles, everyone was wanting to copy her look after she attended the Copenhagen Concert Hall in Denmark for the opening of the Copenhagen Fashion Summit in May 2018.
-Dressed in a chic blouse tucked into a pleated skirt by Charlotte Eskildsen, she certainly looked the part.
+Dressed in a chic blouse tucked into a pleated skirt by Charlotte Eskildsen, she certainly looked the part and one of the best royal fashionistas out there.
 Searches for designer ‘Charlotte Eskilden’ rose 51% after she stepped out wearing the brand.

 |Royal lady||The look||Increase in searches*|